AUMI: Adaptive Use Musical Instrument

 The relative motion of the tracking_spots moves the Cursor on the screen.
 The Cursor has no direct relationship with the tracking_spots.
 This allows any motion it detects in the image to control the Cursor, and thereby initiate the sounds.

-There's a toggle button, "Show Spots," ("Show Areas" for Color Trackers) in the Video Camera and Tracker Settings screen, that makes the tracking_spots visible when clicked.
+There's a toggle button, "Show Spots", ("Show Areas" for Color Trackers, "Show Poses" for the Pose Detector) in the Video Camera and Tracker Settings screen, that makes the tracking_spots visible or other visual debugging feedback when clicked.
 Click it again to hide the spots.
+On a desktop, you can yse the Tab key as a toggle for this

 For the Face Tracker, little eye and mouth icons show the position of the eyes and mouth that it finds.